-The Evangelism Committee decided to have the walkers – as we called them – give a carnation, one of our brochures and a Bic-Clic pen with the church name and address, and the denomination's chalice logo on them .
+The Evangelism Committee decided to have the walkers, as we called them, give a carnation, one of our brochures (an in-house production) and a Bic-Clic pen with the church name and address, and the chalice on them (a Cokesbury production).
 We chose a Tuesday evening because most people would be home and we ourselves would be available to do the work.
 The aim was to be done before dark or around 8:15.

 Thirty-five members of First Christian went to the streets that September Tuesday evening.
 We arrived at the church at 6:45, ate a light supper prepared by people who felt their ministry was more kitchen than street based, got instructions on what to do and how to do it, then left in teams of two or three into the neighborhood by 7:30.

 My partner Jeff and I found fewer people at home than our list provided so we kept walking until our supplies ran out.
 If no one was home – or didn't answer we left a pen, brochure and carnation.
 No one was home at a Jewish home so we left just the carnation.
 At another house we were met by a young man who said he had moved into Alliance and really should be looking for a church home.
 The opening was too easy so I asked how long he had been here.
 "Fifteen years."